yemaney/lighthouse-data-notes/README.md

 ## Summary
 This repository contains all of the notes taken by [Yemane](https://github.com/yemaney) for the [Lighthouse Labs](https://www.lighthouselabs.ca/) Data Science Bootcamp.

-Designed to give a breif summary of the subjects covered by formatting with week and topic labels.
+Designed to give a breif summary of the subjects covered with short explanations and code snippets.
+Formatted by week and topic labels for convenience .

 ## Table Of Contents
 - [Week 1 - Tech Fundamentals](/Week_1)